Bobo (film)

-BOBO is a 2025 Kenyan drama film film directed by Maurice Muendo in his debut feature.
+BOBO is a 2025 Kenyan drama film directed by Maurice Muendo in his debut feature.
 The film was selected to premiere during the 2025 Joburg Film Festival in March 2025 before streaming on Showmax in May.

 The movie stars Faith Muthoni as the titular character Bobo, an aspiring runway model from Mathare as she navigates the complexities of her family’s and society’s obligations around her.

 BOBO was released on Showmax on 23 May 2025.